Frequently Asked Questions

 • In 1904, Henry M. Flagler created Woodlawn Cemetery on 17 acres of pineapple fields in West Palm Beach.
 His vision was a cemetery that invoked a park-like feel for the early pioneers of the Palm Beaches.
 Today, this iconic cemetery needs critical upkeep to protect its longstanding legacy.
 We believe the vision of the Reimagine Woodlawn project is uniquely positioned to support these important updates, so we can honor this sacred place for generations to come.

 • The original Reimagine Woodlawn concept we prepared for the City of West Palm Beach focused on thoughtfully improving these historic grounds.
-The only plan submitted to the City of West Palm Beach is for physical improvements- repaved roads, footpaths, an enhanced tree canopy, new plantings, improved accessibility, and the installation of trellis-inspired structure.
+The only plan submitted to the City of West Palm Beach is for physical improvements – repaved roads, footpaths, an enhanced tree canopy, new plantings, improved accessibility, and the installation of the trellis-inspired structure.
 We want all enhancements to honor those in their final resting place—while cultivating an authentic space for the living to gather and reflect.
 We intend to partner with the City and our community as we restore the cemetery to the space that its founder, Henry Flagler, envisioned: a place for the people.

 • No. All gravesites will remain in place and undisturbed.
 All maintenance efforts and enhancements will honor and respect those laid to rest in Woodlawn Cemetery.

-• The project’s total cost is currently estimated at more than $20 million.
-It will be funded by gifts from major donors as well as smaller donations from individuals.
 If you’d like to join us in stewarding the future of Woodlawn, honoring Henry Flagler’s vision, and celebrating the legacies of those who have gone on before us, please consider making a donation here.

 • The City of West Palm Beach will continue to manage and control the use of Woodlawn.
 We have not sought any arrangement that removes the City’s purview of the property.
-However, Friends of Woodlawn does intend to assist with increased costs of maintenance associated with improvements.
+However, Friends of Woodlawn does intend to fundraise to assist with increased costs of maintenance associated with improvements.

-• This project has just begun.
-The City of West Palm Beach reviewed the plan in February 2026 and provided comments that we must address this spring.
 After that, we will establish a legal operating agreement for physical improvements to occur and present the finalized plan to the City Council for approval, as part of the Face of the City review.